 Candlewood Lake is the largest lake in Connecticut.
 At 11 miles in length and only 2 miles across at its widest, it’s not a big lake.

 It does, however, offer boating, hiking and fishing.
 There are also boat rentals, where you’ll find many types of watercraft, including pontoon boats, kayaks, canoes and runabouts.

 Delaware: Lums Pond

-Delaware’s Lums Pond may not sound like a lake, but it’s actually the largest freshwater body in the state and sits within a state park.
-There are hiking trails around it, and rowboats, canoes, kayaks and pedal boats are available for rent.
-It also offers fishing and camping.
+Delaware’s Lums Pond may not sound like a lake, but it’s the largest freshwater body in the state and sits within Lums Pond State Park in New Castle County.

 Florida: Lake Tohopekaliga

 Florida’s Lake Tohopekaliga is a great place to see wildlife — with turtles, alligators, osprey and bald eagles among the natural residents of this 18,810-acre lake.

 Taking one of the many airboat rides available is a great way to explore it.
 Tohopekaliga is a popular lake for anglers, and bass fishing in particular, and you can glimpse what the surroundings were like very early in Florida’s history from a visit to Makinson Island, a county park within the lake.